bahtiyartan/troia/docs/10Languagebasics.rst

 	RESULT = RESULT * 3;

-Line commenting with // , # or any other character is not supported.
+Line comment with // , # or any other character(s) is not supported.